jonzerstyle/pyZerk/README.md

 **PyZerk**
 ===================
 Three week project where I attempted to learn python and make my first working game.
-Aiming to create a Berzerk like game.
+Aiming to create a Berserk like game.

 youtube video of some gameplay: https://www.youtube.com/watch?v=7LbB4dXbi1Q&t=2s